Ending Human Trafficking Starts With All of Us

 From Awareness to Response

-“Because of the training, I was able to recognize the indicators of trafficking in a client I was working with.
-That understanding allowed me to respond in a way that helped her move toward safety and leave her trafficker.” --Youth Counselor, Bloomington, IL (Jan.
+"Because of the training, I was able to recognize the indicators of trafficking in a client I was working with.
+That understanding allowed me to respond in a way that helped her move toward safety and leave her trafficker."--Youth Counselor, Bloomington, IL (Jan.
 2026)

 Community Highlight: The Baby Fold

 In February, 38 professionals from The Baby Fold—including therapists, caseworkers, and educators—participated in a virtual training focused on identifying and responding to child sex trafficking.
-Their commitment strengthens our collective ability to recognize risk and respond with care and coordination.
+Their participation strengthens our collective ability to recognize risk and respond with care and coordination.

 Advocacy Driving Change